sizzlei/DDLTracer/README.md

 - WebhookUrl : Slack Webhook URL
 - DBPath : SQLite file path where table definition is saved
 - Compare_interval : Schema Compare Interval
-    - If it is set to 30 seconds or less, it is automatically set to 30 seconds.
+    - If it is set to 60 seconds or less, it is automatically set to 60 seconds.
+- AddTable_Coloumn_view : Determines whether to add column items to Notification when creating table.

 ### Target
 Set the target DB and schema according to the specifications below.